my-digital-life/The-Amazing-Photo-Project/README.md

 # The-Amazing-Photo-Project
-trying to use immich to arrange and clean up like 20 or 30,000, pictures that I have managed to collect over the years, this is the beginning of that journey, not sure where it can lead.
-But if you got something against AI, probably in the wrong spot, I'm using copilot for this
+Trying to use Immich to sort out and clean up the 20–30k photos I’ve collected over the years.
+This is the start of that whole adventure.
+No idea where it’ll end up, but it feels like the right time to dive in.
+If you’re not into AI, this probably isn’t your place — I’m using Copilot to help me work through the details and keep things organized.

-This is taking longer than expected
+# This is taking longer than expected
-Friday, December 19, 2025 4:06:30 AM
+Friday, December 19, 2025 — 4:06 AM